varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/7a.png)

 - First in the OCI console that you started in (the tab should still be open).
 Expand the same top left hamburger you used to originally access your Service Dashboard.
-Scroll down to and hover over "Administration" then select "Tenancy Details".
+Scroll down to and hover over **Administration** then select **Tenancy Details**.

   ![](images/100/8.png)